arturosalazar/giphy_explorer_project/DEVELOPMENT_PLAN.md

     Implementation:
         Integrate Bootstrap into your project.
         Use Bootstrap's grid system to create a responsive layout for displaying GIFs.
-        Utilize Bootstrap components for the input field, button, and other UI elements to improve aesthetics and usability.
+        Update styling on new-gif button so that it appears next to Submit button Utilize Bootstrap components for the input field, button, and other UI elements to improve aesthetics and usability.

 ### Step 6: Advanced Features and Polish